ArakelTheDragon/Library_Other/Differentiator/readme.md

 - Touch‑activated lamps
 - Hidden switches

-Explore more:
+Learn more:
 knock sensor circuit

 ---

-### 🎚️ E. Pulse Shaping for Digital Logic
+🎚️ E. Pulse Shaping for Digital Logic

 A differentiator converts slow edges into clean, narrow pulses.

 Used in: